Logo Voyage

 The main disadvantage of an escorted tour is the lack of flexibility.
 Escorted tour schedules are tight and rigid.

 A tour group can only move as fast as its least punctual guest.
-After periods set aside for sleep and free time, it is a constant hassle to meet up with the group at specific times on the tour schedule.
+It is a constant hassle to meet up with the group at specific times on the tour schedule after periods set aside for sleep and free time.
 If any guest fails to show up, that may lead to significant delays while the tour director goes to look for them.

 A tour group can only move as fast as its slowest guest.
 Escorted tours often attract families and elderly retirees.
-Children have short legs, some old people move slowly to minimize falls or injuries, and both groups may tire easily.
+Children have short legs, some old people move slowly for various health and safety reasons, and both groups may tire easily.
 Young adults with stamina and energy should focus on tour companies catering to active young adults.

 It is nearly impossible to satisfy every guest all the time, especially larger groups on longer itineraries.
 On at least one or more days, you may find yourself trapped in one or more accommodations, transportation, restaurants, or mandatory excursions which are not to your satisfaction, which you would not have included if planning your own trip from scratch, and which you will tolerate only because you already paid for it and you want to stay on schedule.